uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 The application is also intended to be very simple and for a specific sort of use case, rather than acting like a swiss-army knife.

+There are applications such as LocalSend.
+Very useful when it comes to cross-platform transfer and especially in the case of one's own devices, but it ultimately depends on the same application being installed on the recieving device.
+This would not work for how QRServ is intended to be used.
+The use of either application depends on the user's intent and how convenient it might be in their case.
+As with anything and everything, there will be pros and cons.
+Use what tool works best.

-Yes, this limits the potential of the application, but I was more of developing the application for myself with the intent to distribute for anyone who might find it useful (and it had proved so).
+Yes, this limits the potential of the application, but I was more of developing the application for myself with the intent to distribute for anyone who might find it useful.
+Since then, it has been evident that it has proved useful for at least a thousand users.

 ### Similar applications exist